Patrick Biancone

 Patrick Louis Biancone (born June 7, 1952 in Mont-de-Marsan, Landes, France) is a Thoroughbred racehorse trainer.
 He is currently based in the United States, but enjoyed success in both Europe and Hong Kong earlier in his career.
+His best known horse, All Along, won the 1983 Prix de l'Arc de Triomphe, and was voted both French and U.S. Horse of the Year and was inducted into the U.S. Racing Hall of Fame.
+In 2007, Biancone was investigated by the Kentucky Horse Racing Authority and suspended for one year, later shortened to six months.

+Career

-He was the head trainer for the Daniel Wildenstein stable in France, where his horses won numerous important races including back-to-back victories (with All Along and Sagace) in the 1983 and 1984 Prix de l'Arc de Triomphe.
-After leaving his native France, for most of the 1990s Biancone trained in Hong Kong but in 1999 was suspended after two of his horses tested positive for banned medications.
+Biancone was the head trainer for the Daniel Wildenstein stable in France, where his horses won numerous important races including back-to-back victories (with All Along and Sagace) in the 1983 and 1984 Prix de l'Arc de Triomphe.
+All Along, a filly who also raced in North America, was voted both French and U.S. Horse of the Year and was inducted into the U.S. Racing Hall of Fame.

 Biancone trained Triptych, who won the 1987 Irish Champion Stakes and the 1988 Coronation Cup.

-However, his most famous horse is the '83 Arc winner All Along, a filly who also raced in North America and was voted both French and U.S. Horse of the Year honors and was inducted into the U.S. Racing Hall of Fame.
+For most of the 1990s Biancone trained in Hong Kong, but in 1999 he was suspended after two of his horses tested positive for banned medications.